rrangasa/EGR304raj.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic shows the central hub board for a water sprinkler system, controlled by a PIC microcontroller.
-It's designed to receive user inputs (via a button/potentiometer) and data from a sensor board, while sending control signals to separate motor and speaker boards.
+This schematic shows the central hub board for a water sprinkler system controlled by a PIC18; MCC configures ADCC for analog inputs from the potentiometer and the sensor board, GPIO with Interrupt‑on‑Change for the push button and other digital signals, and EUSART/UART for inter‑board data exchange.
+Motor and speaker control use GPIO and PWM/CCP.

 ![schematic](screenshot.png){style width:"350" height:"300;"}